InfectedIsm/proof-of-security/README.md

 Journal of my learning progress in blockchain programming and security

+#### DAY 43 16-mar-2023
+- Studying the Frax contest (aug-2022).
+I've heard a lot about this stablecoin, that's a good way to learn more about it, and train my auditing skills at the same time!

 #### DAY 42 15-mar-2023
 - Submited my first report for the Neo Tokyo C4 contest!
 I must admit this is not a great report, I did not had enough time to write it because of my planning today.
 But I'm happy to have submitted something, I've discovered the tools, the process a bit, and a barrier has been broken.
 For sure the next one will be better :)`